Monomialization of singular metrics on real surfaces: Resolution of singularities of plane singular foliations

-If $(E,\bp) =\{uv=0\}$.
-If a local generator is of the form $\rd u + Unit\cdot \rd v$, we check that blowing-up $\bp$ will give a local generator of the pulled-backed foliation such that at each of the new two corners one of the new exceptional divisor and the strict transform of the corresponding old component through $\bp$, is invariant and the other one is di-critical.
+If $(E,\bp) =\{u=0\}$ is invariant for $\cF$, a local generator is of the form $\omg =\rd u + u(\cdots)\rd v$. \\ If $(E,\bp) =\{u=0\}$ is normal crossing with $\cF$, a local generator is of the form $\omg = \rd v$ (up to a change of coordinate of the form $\brv = v + F$, with $F\in \bm_\bp$). \\ If $(E,\bp) =\{uv=0\}$ and if a local generator is of the form $\rd u + Unit\cdot \rd v$, we check that blowing-up $\bp$ will give a local generator of the pulled-backed foliation such that at each of the new two corners one of the new exceptional divisor and the strict transform of the corresponding old component through $\bp$, is invariant and the other one is di-critical.
 Thus (up to blowing-up the point $\bp$), we deduce that, up to permuting $u$ and $v$, a local generator is given by $\rd u + u (\cdots)\rd v$ (see Lemma \ref{lem:adapt-1} and Lemma \ref{lem:adapt-2} for details).